ccswbs/UoGd7-Training/Whyaccessibility.md

-# Why Accessibility
+# Accessibility First Content Development
-## A Word about Accessibility and The AODA
+## Accessibility and AODA
 Accessible design is good for all.
 Large public-sector organizations usually have large, multi-page, multi-department—and often cumbersome—websites.
 How many times has someone tried to access information on such a site only to be frustrated and give up?
 How many times has that happened to you?
 It is a common experience for people both with and without disabilities.

 Accessible design and the principles of universal design, with their emphasis on clear, streamlined and flexible presentation, content and navigation, can lessen such frustrations.
 An accessible website is beneficial to all users and certainly to the organizations that create them because it means their website is better able to reach all members of its target audience.